 What's in a room?

 All rooms are furnished with a bed, desk, chair, closet and drawer space, wastebasket and recycle basket per resident.
 All rooms have basic window coverings for privacy.
 You will need to provide sheets (twin sized), bedspreads, pillows, blankets, rugs, and anything else you want to make your room seem more like home.
-Early in June, the Department of Residential Life sends a list of suggested things to bring.
+A list of suggested things to bring can be found on our website.

 What does it mean to live on FYE?

 FYE is a residential learning community designed to enhance our students' first year at Nazareth.
 This comprehensive program includes housing in a newly refurbished section of Kearney Hall or Clock Tower Commons.
-A team consisting of a Peer Mentor, Resident Assistant, and Freshmen Seminar Instructor supports students in FYE.
+A team consisting of a Resident Assistant, a Freshmen Seminar Instructor and the area director supports students in FYE.
 Benefits include special floor/hall activities and more importantly your Freshman Seminar course is taught in the hall where you live.

 When can I start to move-in?